drts01/notes/stackedit/jobs/LinkedIn.md

   - Intro to Test Driven Infrastructure for DevOps Days L.A.
 - **Results**:
   - Both talks were accepted
+  - found confidence to do more:
-  - I am an organizer of DevOps Days Los Angeles
+    - organizer of DevOps Days Los Angeles
-  - I organize a Linux User Group in Los Angeles
+    - organize a Linux User Group in Los Angeles
-  - I co-founded a Software Engineering Meetup in Los Angeles
+    - co-founded a Software Engineering Meetup in Los Angeles
-  - I have given more confrence presentations.
+    - give more confrence talk.
+    - Teach/mentor
+  - bigger goals
-  - I have the goal of speaking internationally.
+    - speaking internationally.

 ## Misktake